Age (5) Ages (6 & 7) Ages (8-12)

 - Construction: This provides children with the opportunity to work on team building projects, as well as time to explore their own creativity through free building.

-- Bridge Construction: Students will learn how “to come up” with their own design and implement it, as well as learning the importance of structural soundness.
+- Bridge Construction: Students learn “to come up” with their own design and implement it, as well as learning the importance of structural soundness.

 - Machines and Mechanisms: Students learn to explore resources for physical science and technology including renewable energy and pneumatics.